 We believe in being role models of biculturalism, delivering valued services, and always striving to do better.
 Our actions are driven by our core values of Tika, Pono and Aroha.
 We do what is right, we are true to ourselves and we demonstrate care and respect.

 Hei Mauri Tū symbolises everything we are: its boundless freedom transcends beyond the organisation and through to the workplace and its people, allowing them to ignite their potential and soar to new heights.

-In our branding, Hei Mauri Tū is represented by the figure of a human that looks to be ascending above a sphere, to a world of heavenly kōrero, information.
-This is likened to Tāne-nui-ā-rangi or Tāwhaki, as he ascended to the uppermost heaven to acquire: ngā kete o te wānanga me ngā whatu e rua.
+In our branding, Hei Mauri Tū is represented by the figure of a human ascending above a sphere, to a world of heavenly kōrero - information.
+This represents Tāne-nui-ā-rangi or Tāwhaki, as he ascended to the heavens to acquire the three baskets of knowledge: ngā kete o te wānanga me ngā whatu e rua.

-The hole within the chest of the design, represents the ‘kaperua’, the seed.
-From the seed, we have growth, shown by koru over-arching on both sides of the human form.
-From within this, future generations are seen to be nurtured.
+The hole within the chest of the design represents the kaperua, the seed.
+From the seed, we have growth, shown by koru extending on both sides of the human form.
+From these, future generations are nurtured.

 Hei Mauri Tū takes the workplace and its people and lets them reach for the stars, instead of safely staying earthbound.
 It supports others when they need a hand to get ahead.
 We change things and make them better, and all it takes is a bit of hard work and ignoring the no-can-do voices.

 Learn more about the story of Hei Mauri Tū

 This is the name given to the Skills Active Pou, taken from Te Maringi Helen Te Karanga o te Ngahere Bartlett-Waara.

 The Pou traces the trek that crosses the Raukumara mountain range which connects the tribal boundaries of te Whānau ā Apanui and Ngāti Porou.